Rickaym/manim-sideview/TESTING.md

 ## CI

-`.github/workflows/ci.yml` runs lint, both compile targets, and the unit tests on every push and pull request, and the contract tests against a real pip-installed manim on ubuntu.
+`.github/workflows/ci.yml` runs lint, both compile targets, and the unit tests on every push and pull request, the contract tests against a real pip-installed manim on ubuntu, and the integration tests in a downloaded VSCode under xvfb (`integration` job).
+The integration job intentionally does not install ms-python.python, which exercises the activation path that tolerates a missing python extension.